EnigmaEngine/EnigmaEngine.github.io/docs/animation-format.markdown

 Sparrow v2 is the texture atlas format used by Flixel to load and render sprite sheets and animations.
 It provides a means for a single texture to contain multiple frames, which can later be referenced as needed.
 When Flixel needs an individual subtexture from a Texture Atlas, it will translate, rotate, scale, and clip the original image before rendering it, rather than loading each individual frame into memory separately.
 This is convenient to use for animations, but the individual textures can also be referenced as desired.

-In Friday Night Funkin' and mods, these sprite sheets are used for pretty much everything except Spirit and the Pixel noteskin. <!-- Why though????????? -->
+In Friday Night Funkin' and mods, these sprite sheets are used for nearly everything except Spirit's animations, which use a Packer atlas instead, and some background elements. <!-- We might document these later too.
+Not sure. - Prokube -->

 The information in this document was written to be informative for users of Enigma Engine, but also users of other engines (such as Kade Engine, Psyche Engine, or vanilla Funkin) and of developers for other games using the HaxeFlixel game engine.